THE BEST LAS VEGAS PROPERTIES

 income may qualify if it is significant and stable.

-the use of land when title to a property is held as a leasehold estate rather
+for the use of land when title to a property is held as a leasehold estate

-designed or adapted for occupancy by unrelated developmentally disabled
+structure designed or adapted for occupancy by unrelated developmentally

-persons.
-The structure provides long-term housing and support services that are
+disabled persons.
+The structure provides long-term housing and support services

 H